hillelda/MAIS-Multi-Agent-Project/README.md

 ### Acknowledgements

-This was a collaborative project built with my colleague **@avrymi-asraf Avreymi Asraf **.
-I have created this independent repository from our original project to showcase my specific contributions and to continue development.
+This was a collaborative project built by @avrymi-asraf Avreymi Asraf and Hillel Darshan @hillel.darshan.

 ### 2) How does it work?